carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 {: .challenge}

-### fromFilePairs
+### Grouping data

 We have seen how to process files individually using `fromPath`.
 In Bioinformatics we often want to process files in pairs or larger groups such as read pairs in sequencing.

 Nextflow provides a  helper method for this common bioinformatics use case.
-The `fromFilePairs` method create a queue channel containing a named list (tuple) for every file matching a specific pattern.
-The first element of the tuple is the grouping key of the matching pair, eg. sample id prefix.
+The `fromFilePairs` method create a queue channel containing  a tuple for every file matching a specific pattern.
+A Tuple is basically grouping data of different types.
+The first element of the tuple is string value representing the grouping key of the matching pair, eg. sample id prefix.
 The second element is the list of files matching that grouping key pattern.

 ~~~
 filepair_ch = Channel.fromFilePairs('data/yeast/reads/*_{1,2}.fq.gz')